LifeTruther/EatSafeChicago/README.md

 Just underneath is a color system that tells me how safe the restaurant is.
 Green restaurants have passed all three of their latest food inspections, and are labelled 'CLEAN'.
 Red restaurants have failed their latest food inspection, and are labelled 'SUSPICIOUS'.
 All other results fall under the yellow 'NOT VERIFIED' label.
-I also send the date of the latest inpsection, and provide an expandible text box showing the violations recorded in the latest inspection.
+I also send the date of the latest inspection, and provide an expandible text box showing the violations recorded in the latest inspection.